SumoLogic/sumologic-documentation/docs/integrations/app-development/opentelemetry/jira.md

 ## Fields creation in Sumo Logic for Jira

-Following are the Tags which will be created as part of Jira App install if not already present.
+Following are the tags which will be created as part of the Jira App install if not already present.

 `sumo.datasource` - Has fixed value of **jira**.